2020 Legislative Session

 Below is a list of energy-related bills introduced thus far this session.
 Additional information on legislation is found at Virginia’s Legislative Information System or at Richmond Sunlight.
 An explanation of Virginia’s legislative process is found here.

 *Note: For additional details regarding each bill, scroll to the right.
-Green highlighted bills have successfully passed and those with a strike through them have failed.
+Green highlighted bills have successfully passed and those with a strike through them have failed or been continued to 2021.

 2019 Legislative Results